aliztty/aliztty.github.io/index.md

 Implemented the continued fraction method to exploit RSA instances with small private keys.
 Explored rational approximations and convergents using Python.

 ### 🏧 ATM Simulator
-Developed a GUI using python (Tkinter) bank accounts management script with backend database. [aliztty/Atmp](https://github.com/aliztty/Atmp)
+Developed a GUI using Python (Tkinter) bank accounts management script with a backend database. [aliztty/Atmp](https://github.com/aliztty/Atmp)

 ---

 ## Resume

-You can download my resume frome [here](resume/resume.pdf)
+You can download my resume from [here](resume/resume.pdf)

 ---
 ## 📬 Contact